wooga/eredis/README.md

 and `eredis_sub:unsubscribe/2`.
 As with normal subscriptions, a message is sent to the controlling process for each channel.

+As of v1.0.7 the controlling process will be notified in case of reconnection attempts or failures.
+See `test/eredis_sub_tests` for details.

 ## AUTH and SELECT

 Eredis also implements the AUTH and SELECT calls for you.
 When the